A comprehensive guide to the factors that could influence bitcoin’s value in the short, medium and long term.

 What could hold bitcoin back?

 - Scalability problems.
-Bitcoin has been criticised for its increasingly slow transaction times and high transaction fees.
+Bitcoin has been criticized for its increasingly slow transaction times and high transaction fees.
 These are major factors that could influence demand for the currency.
 However, if these problems can be overcome, demand for bitcoin could potentially increase.

 - Mining concerns.
 As bitcoin mining becomes increasingly difficult and expensive, this could see some miners switch their attention to other, more profitable coins.